appgate/sdp-prom-monitoring/README.md

 * The initial password can be replaced for user `admin`, but must match same one in `htapass/grafana_users`.
 You can later change and add users through the grafana UI, and you always need to add them in the `grafana_users` as well.
 * Set the host name for grafana: `GF_SERVER_ROOT_URL=https://grafana.${DOMAIN}`

+Note: you can also use docker secrets or any other secret/vault handler and use a volume to mount password and other flags, [see here for  more information](https://grafana.com/docs/grafana/latest/installation/configure-docker/#configure-grafana-with-docker-secrets).

 #### Dashboards
 We provision a set of dashboards during deployment from the directory: `grafana/provisioning/dashboards`: